Sam's Club Health & Wellness · Pharmacy Associate Tool · 2023–2024

 The Core Question

-How might we assist pharmacy associates to recognize and schedule delivery orders within the existing platform?
+How might we help pharmacy associates recognize, schedule, and fulfill delivery orders within a unified workflow?

 Mapping the InClub order fulfillment journey